-The ten types of innovation presented by Doblin is also known as ‘The Doblin Framework”.
-Doblin is the innovation-focused firm by Deloitte.
+The ten types of innovation presented by Doblin are also known as ‘The Doblin Framework”.
+Doblin is an innovation-focused firm by Deloitte.

-With years of research and assessing 2000 business innovations., Doblin observed- An innovation can be categorized in 10 distinct dimensions.
+With years of research and assessing 2000 business innovations., Doblin observed- An innovation can be categorized into 10 distinct dimensions.
 So, they bill this as a diagnostic tool for assessing organizational innovations.